larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 #### King and his Servants (Unmerciful Servant)
 Matt.
 18:23-35
+- entrance conditioned on brotherly forgiveness
+- servants render account to the King
+- preparatory qualification is requisite
 #### Laborers in the Vineyard
 Matt.
 20:1-16
+- preparatory service is demanded
+- all will receive their just dues
+- kingdom = householder

 #### Royal Wedding (Wedding Garment)
 Matt.
 22:1-14
+- parties are invited to the wedding
+- preliminary stage is introduced
+- postponement is indicated until a certain gathering is obtained
+- dispensation of grace is to secure the requisite guests

 #### Ten Virgins
 Matt.
 25:1-13
+- period of separation
+- time of Kingdom = coming of Bridegroom = marriage
+- indefinite postponement
+- preparatory state of preparation

 #### Talents
 Matt.
 25:14-30
+- preliminary, intervening period
+- allotment of specific duties
+- withdrawal into far country
+- after a long time the lord cometh and reckoneth
+- reward is the assignment of rulership in the Kingdom
 #### Ten Pounds
 Luke 19:11-27
+- pertains to the appearance of the Kingdom
+- assigns to the faithful a rulership in His received Kingdom